8 Best FREE Things to Do in London in 2025

 London Travel Essentials

-SIM cards: Airalo offers eSIMS for over 200 countries which you can install BEFORE travelling, saving you the stress of running around to find a store or from being ripped off by local vendors.
-This is perfect for backpackers who are travelling to multiple destinations in a short period of time.
+SIM cards: I swear by E-sims like Airalo and Gigago which you can install BEFORE travelling.
+This saves you the stress of running around to find one while jet-lagged or from being ripped off by local vendors.
+E-sims are perfect for backpackers who are travelling to multiple destinations in a short period of time.

-Insurance: You should NOT go overseas without getting travel insurance.
-Travel insurance protects you in case you get injured or your plans change or are cancelled.
-I always use Covermore, because the cover is comprehensive and they were easy to work with when I needed to make a claim.
+Insurance: You should NEVER go overseas without getting travel insurance.
+We hope everything goes as planned, but there is always a chance you might get injured or your plans change.
+I personally always use Covermore, because the cover is super comprehensive and they were easy to work with when I needed to make a claim.

-Banking: When travelling and saving for travel I use Up Bank, an online Australian bank, that allows fee-free overseas transactions, unlimited savings ‘pools’ and easy transfers.
-If you join Up with my QR code we both get $13!
+Banking: Free international transactions are a must when travelling.
+I use Up Bank, an online Australian bank, that allows fee-free overseas transactions, unlimited savings ‘pools’ and payments in any currency without needing to exchange.
+If you’re Aussie, join Up with my QR code we both get $14!
+Two similar and very popular options include Wise and Revolut.

-The ceiling is a work of art in itself.
+The ceiling of The National Gallery is a work of art in itself.

 FREE (you can prebook your tickets for the time-slot you want)

-You’ve got two for the price of one here because the National Gallery and the National Portrait Gallery are right next door to each other!
+Here is two for the price of nothing because the National Gallery and the National Portrait Gallery are right next door to each other!

 The National Gallery contains over 2,300 works, with fan favourites including Vincent Van Gogh’s Sunflowers, The Arnolfini Portrait by Jan Van Eyck, and Doge Leonardo Loredan by Giovanni Bellini.

-The Portrait Gallery has just reopened in June 2023 after 3 years of renovations.
+The Portrait Gallery reopened in June 2023 after 3 years of renovations.

-Give or take depending on how interested you are in art, I would say about three hours is sufficient to explore both galleries.
+Depending on how interested you are in art, three hours is sufficient for most people to explore both galleries.

 Read: The Magic of the Harry Potter Studio Tour London